ccie16798/subnettools/README.md

 a tool designed to help network engineer manipulate large route/subnet CSV files FEATURES
 ========
-- compare CSV files (common routes, missing routes)
+- CSV files comparison (common routes, missing routes)
-- get a subnet file declaration from an IPAM file (IPAM format fully dynamic)
+- CSV subnet file COMMENT extraction from an IPAM file (IPAM format fully dynamic)
-- grep files for subnets
+- Random file grepping for subnets
-- simplifying CSV route files (removing duplicates, sorting)
+- CSV route files simplification (duplicates removal, sorting)
-- aggregating subnets as much as possible
+- subnet arithmetics (convert mask notation to/from CIDR, compute Network Address, Broadcast address...)
+- subnet aggregation
 - converting 'sh ip route' files to a CSV
+- native IPv6 & IPv4 support

+- subnettools FILE format is a CSV where each line represent a route ; a route is -- a subnet
+-- a subnet mask
+-- a gateway
+-- a device
+-- a comment
-- subnettools main format is CSV; delimitors, name of the fields describing (prefix, mask, gw, dev, comment) are fully configurable
+- delimitors, name of the fields describing (prefix, mask, gw, dev, comment) are fully configurable
-- subnettools output format is configurable ; you can configure FMT (%I %m %D %G %C)
+- subnettools output format is configurable ; you can configure a FMT (%I %m %D %G %C)
-- subnettools supports IPv4 and IPv6
 - subnettools has a default config file (st.conf)
 - subnettools has a debug system (subnettools -D help), mostly helped me to create it
 - subnettools has a small regression testing suite